 Cost to NHS: 3,103,167

-Diclofenac sodium is the third most commonly used NSAID on the list of most popular prescription painkillers in the UK.
-Diclofenac is frequently prescribed for the treatment of acute gout pain and inflammation in rheumatic disease.
+Diclofenac sodium is the third most commonly used NSAID on the UK’s most popular prescription painkillers list.
+Diclofenac is frequently prescribed to treat acute gout pain and inflammation in rheumatic disease.

 15. Nefopam Hydrochloride

 Nefopam is rarely prescribed in the NHS.
 Nefopam is a non-opioid analgesic with a mechanism of action different from all drugs reviewed.

 Although the mechanism of action is not fully understood, it is thought that Nefopam affects the reuptake of neurotransmitters, including serotonin, norepinephrine, and dopamine (Kim & Abdi, 2014).

 Nefopam is licensed to relieve acute and chronic pain, dental pain, cancer pain, and musculoskeletal pain.